yiwang2/blockchain-learning/README.md

 # blockchain-learning
-This is my blockchain learning based on hyperledger fabric
+This is my blockchain learning based on hyperledger fabric and Ganache